-Thomas Marcinko, 1209 Taliaferro Avenue, Charleston, SC: responded to Chair Savage's question that no documents were overlooked.
+Thomas Marcinko, 1209 Taliaferro Avenue, Charleston, SC: responded to Chair Savage's question that no documents were overlooked that was mentioned.

 Chair Savage said at the last BZA meeting, the Board asked Mr. Marcinko to return this month to address some concerns that were raised during the deliberations.
-Mr. Marcinko responded by reading into the record the attached statement.
+Mr. Marcinko responded by reading the attached statement into the record.

-After reading his statement, Mr. Marcinko said the only other question he had was that during the hearing he thought he would be provided a letter with more specific information as to why the Board's decision was made and did not receive it.
-He wanted to know if that was something he misunderstood or if it was something he should have received within 10 days after the hearing.
-Chair Savage said as a Board they do not issue decisions, which is done by the Town.
+After reading his statement, Mr. Marcinko said the only other question he had was that during the Hearing he thought that he would be provided a letter with more specific information as to why the Board's decision was made, and they did not receive it.
+He wanted to know if that was something that he misunderstood or if it was something they should have received within the 10 days after the Hearing.
+Chair Savage informed him that as a Board they do not issue the decision; that is done by the Town.